pawandubey/refactoring-rails-notes/README.md

 The definitions of methods in this code block are ordered in the order these methods are encountered in the call stack.
 This property is nice in two ways:

 - Each method is above all of its constituent methods.
 This means if we want to understand the underlying logic, we only need to move in one direction in the file - downwards.
 - Since each abstraction level is isolated from the others, it is easy to extract one of the abstraction levels into a separate class if it becomes too big.
-E.g. if level 2 in the example comes out to have more than 4 closely related methods which are used by methods in level 3, we can extract all of level 2 into a new class with public methods which can be called by level 2 methods.
+E.g. if level 2 in the example comes out to have more than 4 closely related methods which are used by methods in level 1, we can extract all of level 2 into a new class with public methods which can be called by level 1 methods.

 ## Encourage use of Object#tap

-`Object#tap` is a method that yields the object it is called on to its block, and at the end returns the same object.
+`Object#tap` is a method that yields the object it is called on (the receiver) to its block, and at the end returns the same object.
 This property is very useful when you have a series of method calls on the same object one after the other.

 E.g.: